pond/dnd/party_riglan/journals/campaign_6/Riglan: Part 3.1.md

 The sun is past its low zenith when we are packing up; we see wagon moving along the road.
 A farmer and a younger boy up front; a donkey pulls everything; on the back, four barrels.
 Wines!
 Wines all around us.
 We scurry down the hill calling a greeting.
 Temo in the lead since 8ft of Riglan is scary.
 The farmer urges the donkey to a (grudging, apparent) halt.
 The kid is only around 14 years old.
 The farmer is middle-aged maybe.
 Both human.
 We say hi and introduce ourselves.
 Riglan has used Disguise Self - for the first time in a very long time - to look like his original Sungift "human" self.

 Riglan goes out on a limb and asks if the wine is from Von Manor.
 It is!
-They're delivering wine to Darkon Manor.
+They're delivering wine to Dakkon Manor.
 We're headed that way.
 We agree to travel together.
 They are Bernard (older) and Gerard (son).
 They're the Vitners at Von Manor.
 They work for the lady of the house.
 Riglan realises he can only hold his spell for an hour so tries to explain but they seem to think he's a lycranthrope and don't mind if he turns (!) - they wear holy symbols, which he evidently thinks will protect them.
 Riglan dispels the magic.
 "Oh!
 Are you a werecow?!" asks the farmer.
 Riglan says, "Uuuh, maybe?!" and Gerard teases him - "You mean *moooo*be!" - he gets told off by Bernard.
 "It's OK!
 That was a good one.
 I'm called a Firbolg.
 I am told my kind is rare."

-The conversation turns to Darkon Manor.
+The conversation turns to Dakkon Manor.
 The farmer says "They're kind of different folk...
 They're rather like your folk, aren't they?" - looking at Denny.
 Denny looks surprised and says he doesn't know them.
 Riglan and Temo roll shit insight, so no idea.
 Temo says, "It's OK, I think you can speak freely - I mean, if we're going there to try and smooth things over, we at least ought to know what we're getting into!" - and now a good roll; Persuasion 18+13 -> 31.
 Both farmer and Denny speak up!
 Denny says "I'm not hiding anything.
 I was just never asked!
 And I'm not a vampire!
 But I am a dhampir."
 "Oh!
 I've not heard of such a thing" says Temo.
 "I was attacked early on when I was here.
 I had been taken in, given a room and food, but then when I realised what they were doing I tried to escape and and was attacked and bitten.
 Somehow, I resisted the full weight of the curse..."
 Bernard says "It's alright lad.
 This is no world to be judging people!
 Which of us are pure in Ezra's eyes?
 Not one.
 We all do what we have to, to get by.
 We were just lucky that the family - the lady of the manor - is as devout as she is, that we can stay in the light.
 But we don't judge those who don't have the luxury of doing so.
 The darkness comes and stays and lingers; the nights are long."

-We learn worse news. *Three* lords of Darkon Manor.
+We learn worse news. *Three* lords of Dakkon Manor.
 Damn.
 And we want to tangle with that?!
 Well, no, but do we have a choice?!

 They tell us that they've never met the lords; they just arrive, drop off the barrels and leave.
 He shows us a chest full of vials of holy water!
 They have preparations just in case; then they scuttle back to Von Manor.
 The holy symbols, Riglan realises, aren't just shiny metal - they're silver.
 Suddenly with a wry smile, Temo remembers that he and Riglan have a fair amount of holy water that Nethza just bought us, many months ago, seemingly at random.